RAHB-REALTORS-Association/sms-sender/README.md

 ## Usage
 The user saves the data on a CSV file with 3 columns and use a webform to update the CSV file with their Twilio credentials.
 The backend uses
 Twilio's Python SDK to send the messages and generate a delivery report.
-A deployed version can be found [here](https://twilio-app-23959-bp79h.ondigitalocean.app).

 ## Tech stack
-- Python 3.8
+- Python 3.10
-- Flask 1.1.2
+- Flask 2.2.2
-- GUnicorn 20.0.4
+- GUnicorn 20.1.0
-- Twilio Python Libraries 6.46.0
+- Twilio Python Libraries 7.14.2

 ## Deploying